06-10-2004/Pizza-sales-insights/README.md

 ---

-## 📬 Contact
+##  Contact

 **Haritha S**
-📧 haritha6104@gmail.com
+mail: haritha6104@gmail.com
-📱 +91 9499979700
+contact: +91 9499979700

 ---

-⭐ *If you found this project insightful, feel free to star the repo and follow for more analytics projects!*
+ *If you found this project insightful, feel free to star the repo and follow for more analytics projects!*